prod-core/tool_dynamic_cohorts/README.md

 * User created time (time since a user was created).
 * User standard profile fields (e.g. first name, last name, username, auth method and etc).
 * User custom profile fields (text and menu types are supported).
-* User role (if a user is assigned to a role in a context)
+* User role (if a user has a role in a given context)

 ## Rules